Personal Pages

 Short Biography

+Hi, greetings from Borneo Island!
+I am an assistant professor at Institut Teknologi Kalimantan at the Department of Informatics.
 I have been teaching several topics including algorithms and programming languages, data structures, functional programming, numerical methods, machine learning, artificial intelligence, deep learning, web intelligence, and software engineering.
 I have reviewed several articles in Springer and Elsevier Journals.
 My research interest includes:

-• Open-World Lifelong Machine Learning
+• Open-World Lifelong Machine Learning (OWLML)

 • Web Intelligence